J.D., with highest honors, The George Washington University Law School; Raymond F. Hossfeld Dean's Scholarship

 U.S. Court of Federal Claims

 Gary counsels and represents government contractors on a range of legal matters.
 He regularly litigates bids protests, primarily before the U.S. Government Accountability Office (GAO) and also before the U.S. Court of Federal Claims (COFC) and on appeal to the U.S. Court of Appeals for the Federal Circuit (CAFC).
 Gary has litigated more than 40 protests in the last two years, including technical, high value procurements such as NASA’s Commercial Crew Program and significant precedent setting procurements such as CMS’s Recovery Audit Contractor (RAC) Program.
 Gary also counsels and represents government contractors on cost allowability matters, contract claims and disputes, compliance programs, and internal investigations.
+Gary, a certified Legal Lean Sigma Institute (LLSI) White Belt, uses the LLSI process and project management tools to continually improve the value proposition the firm delivers to its clients.

 - Litigates bids protests before the GAO, the COFC, and on appeal to the CAFC.